quicwg/ops-drafts/draft-ietf-quic-manageability.md

-While the second most significant bit (0x40) of the first octet is set to 1 in most QUIC packets of the current version (see {{public-header}} and section 17 of {{QUIC-TRANSPORT}}), this method of recognizing QUIC traffic is NOT RECOMMENDED.
+While the second most significant bit (0x40) of the first octet is set to 1 in most QUIC packets of the current version (see {{public-header}} and section 17 of {{QUIC-TRANSPORT}}), this method of recognizing QUIC traffic is not reliable.
 First, it only provides one bit of information and is prone to collision with UDP-based protocols other than those that this static bit is meant to allow multiplexing with.
 Second, this feature of the wire image is not invariant {{QUIC-INVARIANTS}} and may change in future versions